hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 **Loading data from MapR Database into a Spark Dataset**

-To [load data from a MapR Database JSON](https://docs.datafabric.hpe.com/62/Spark/LoadDataFromMapRDBasDataset.html) table into an Apache Spark Dataset we invoke the loadFromMapRDB method on a SparkSession object, providing the tableName, schema and case class.
+To [load data from a MapR Database JSON](https://docs.datafabric.hpe.com/62/Spark/LoadDataFromMapRDBasDataset.html) table into an Apache Spark Dataset, we invoke the loadFromMapRDB method on a SparkSession object, providing the tableName, schema and case class.
 This will return a Dataset of FlightwPred objects:

 ![load data from a MapR Database JSON](/img/load-data-from-mapr-db-json.png)